Ashtanga Narayani

 Should I expect physical adjustments and assistance?

-I honor an agreement of mutual respect and equality within the shala and strive to create a safe container for each individual’s practice, careful to offer physical assistance with consent, and after respectful and careful observation of each individual’s practice.
-I ask that you please communicate when physical touch is unwanted, or when physical assistance might be needed.
+I honor an agreement of mutual respect and equality within the shala and strive to create a safe container for each individual’s practice, careful to offer physical assistance with consent, and after careful observation of each individual’s practice.
+I ask that you please communicate when physical touch is unwanted.
 If you have any physical injuries or history that you feel I should be aware of to better support you and your practice, please communicate with me in the shala or contact me here if you need to reach me outside of class.

 Should I practice on my menstrual cycle?

-This practice actively pulls the core of the body’s engagement upward, potentially impeding the downward movement of apana vayu (downward moving prana).
-This being the case, menstruating practitioners are advised to rest from practice for the first 2-3 days of their cycle to allow apana to flow downward without any restriction so as to maximize the healing and restorative benefits of this time in their cycle.
+This practice actively pulls the core of the body’s engagement upward, subtly impeding the downward movement of apana vayu (downward moving prana).
+This being the case, menstruating practitioners are advised to rest from practice for the first 3 days of their cycle to allow apana to flow downward without any restriction to maximize the healing and restorative benefits of this time in their cycle.

 I have an injury or pre-existing condition, can I still come to practice?

-The method taught at Ashtanga Narayani is tailored to individuals of all life experiences.
-Modifications and suggestions can be helpful in certain instances, so please let me know if you have any conditions, injuries, or concerns so we can mindfully consider them as you grow and heal.
+The method taught at Ashtanga Narayani is offered to individuals of all life experiences.
+Modifications and suggestions can be helpful in certain instances, so please let me know if you have any conditions, injuries, or concerns so we can mindfully consider them as you practice.
 Moving carefully with each breath gives us access to the deep healing qualities of the practice.
 There are blankets and bolsters available in the shala for all practitioners, and are helpful for days when extra support and softness might be needed.

 Do you offer sliding scale or alternative payment options?